Tet is the traditional lunar new year in Vietnam, falling in late January or early February every year.

 You can find some Tất Niên opened from the 16th day of the last lunar month.
 And plenty of companies also do this celebration.

 If you stay in Vietnam during this period, possibly some neighbors invite you to join the year-end party.
 When taking part in this party, you do not need to carry any gift, just bring your smiles there.

 Join Tết Flower Markets

 One of the top things before Tet contributing to the colors and lively atmosphere of Tet is flower markets.

-Since the 20th of the 12th lunar month, from the big parks to the streets in most cities begin displaying flowers and bonsais.
+Since the 20th of the 12th lunar month, from the big parks to the streets in most cities begin displaying plenty of Vietnamese flowers and bonsais.